 getting a compression sheet

-I knew he couldn’t wear the weighted vest all day so I went back to Amazon to search for something similar.
+I knew he couldn’t wear the weighted vest all day.
+Therefore I went back to Amazon to search for something similar.
 I saw the vest, read a bunch of mixed reviews and decided to try it out anyway a few weeks before the schools opened.
 You know with autism accessories you have to try a bunch of them until you find the right one.
 I Just made sure that I measured his tiny body to ensure that I got the right size for him.
 The pressure vest is awesome.
-Helps him to stay focused and I noticed that there is less running, jumping or spinning when he is wearing the vest.
-His teachers love the vest too and they will notice if he Is not wearing it because he will be all over the place.
+Helps him to stay focused.
+I noticed that there is less running, jumping or spinning when he is wearing the vest.
+His teachers love the vest too.
+They will notice if he Is not wearing it because he will be all over the place.
 We ended up buying one to keep at school.

 Tips to remember when buying the vest,

 - make sure you have your child’s accurate measurement because it will not work if it’s too big and it won’t be comfortable to wear all day if it’s too small.